 UDL is a framework for how to develop lesson plans and assessments that is based on three main principles:

 Representation: UDL recommends offering information in more than one format.
 For example, textbooks are primarily visual.
-But providing text, audio, video and hands-on learning gives all kids a chance to access the material in whichever way is best suited to their learning strengths.
+But providing text, audio, video and hands-on learning gives all kids a chance to access the material in whichever way is best suited to their

 Action and expression: UDL suggests giving kids more than one way to interact with the material and to show what they’ve learned.
 For example, students might get to choose between taking a pencil-and-paper test, giving an oral presentation or doing a group project.

 Engagement: UDL encourages teachers to look for multiple ways to motivate students.
 Letting kids make choices and giving them assignments that feel relevant to their lives are some examples of how teachers can sustain students’ interest.
 Other common strategies include making skillbuilding feel like a game and creating opportunities for students to get up and move around the classroom.